UniFormal/uniformal.github.io/doc/setup/esslli-2019-instructions.md

 ---
 layout: doc
-title: ESSLLI 2019: Setting up MMT
+title: ESSLLI 2019: Formalizing the Zoo of Logical Systems - Setting up MMT
 ---

 We will use MMT for formalizing logics.

-To obtain and set up MMT, perform the following steps:
+To obtain and set up MMT, perform the following steps.
+Some dependencies you likely already have, e.g., Java and Git.
+You can skip those steps.

-### 1) Install or update Java (if you haven't already)
+### 1) Install or update Java

 MMT is written in the Scala programming language, which compiles to the JVM.
 So we need to install both a JVM and Scala build support (sbt).